-An acceptable but less preferred variation is to perform a vertical takeoff.
+An acceptable method when departing from an area that does not allow for a takeoff with forward airspeed is to perform a vertical takeoff.
 This technique allows the pilot to descend vertically back into the confined area if the helicopter does not have the performance to clear the surrounding obstacles.
 During this maneuver, the helicopter must climb vertically and not be allowed to accelerate forward until the surrounding obstacles have been cleared.
 If not, a situation may develop where the helicopter does not have sufficient climb performance to avoid obstructions and may not have power to descend back to the takeoff point.
-The vertical takeoff might not be as efficient as the climbing profile, but is much easier to abort from a vertical position directly over the landing point.
-The vertical takeoff however places the helicopter in the avoid are of the height/velocity diagram for a longer time.
+The vertical takeoff might not be as efficient as the climbing profile but is much easier to abort from a vertical position directly over the landing point.
+The vertical takeoff, however, places the helicopter in the avoid area of the height/velocity diagram for a longer time.
 This maneuver requires hover OGE power to accomplish.

-- Failure to consider performance data, including height/ velocity diagram. - 2.
+- 1. Failure to consider performance data, including height-velocity diagram. - 2.
 Nose too low initially causing horizontal flight rather than more vertical flight. - 3.
 Failure to maintain maximum permissible rpm. - 4.
 Abrupt control movements. - 5.
 Failure to resume normal climb power and airspeed after clearing the obstacle.